Zowe-Java-SDK/ZosShell/README.md

-    count members                 - return member count in dataset count datasets                - return dataset count in dataset cp | copy <arg> arg>          - where arg can be ".", member, dataset or dataset(member) download <arg>                - download arg to local c:\ZosShell where arg is member or sequential dataset end                           - end session closes shell UI window files                         - list all files under local c:\ZosShell save <arg>                    - save arg where arg is a file name from files command to the current pwd
+    count members                 - return member count in dataset count datasets                - return dataset count in dataset cp | copy <arg> arg>          - where arg can be ".", member, dataset or dataset(member) download <arg>                - download arg to local c:\ZosShell\pwd where arg is member or sequential dataset end                           - end session closes shell UI window files                         - list all files under local c:\ZosShell save <arg>                    - save arg where arg is a file name from files command to the current pwd